Brewing basic concepts: Extraction Rate and Strength

 By understanding these two concepts, you now know:

-Add water directly to coffee is changing the TDS.
+Adding water directly to coffee change the strength.
 With others remain unchanged, add more water means soluble takes less part in the whole cup of coffee, and this is the way to adjust the strength of coffee.
 If the coffee tasted too strong, you want to make it less punchy but don't want to change the flavours, then you can try adding more water directly to the cup.

-Rise the coffee to water ratio is changing the extraction rate.
+Adding water to the coffee ground increased the extraction rate.
 With others remain unchanged, pour more water means more soluble will be dissolved from coffee bean, this is one of the ways to change the flavours of coffee, not strength.
 In a coffee bean, roughly 20% of soluble has good flavour and 10% are not, so rising the extraction rate will have risk to bring out the “bad flavours”, that’s what we call over extraction.

 Below two pictures will help you get better understanding